GaloisInc/cclyzerpp/_sources/dev.rst.txt

 Cutting a Release
 *****************

-First, ensure that the :ref:`changelog` is up to date.
+First, ensure that the :doc:`changelog` is up to date.
 Then, push a new tag that starts with ``v``, e.g., ``v0.2``, and the CI build will create a draft release on Github.
 Worked example: